 8. When will I know if my application is approved?

-9. What is a Family Contribution Fee?
+9. What is a Camper Contribution Fee?

 10. What other costs are involved with sending a child to camp through Amici?